 Many places are within walking distance.
 KJ’s Grocery store and Flamingo Pond is a short walk (less then half of a mile from the Suites).
 For a Taxi, you can reach Charlie’s Taxi at 946-7167 (or 241-7575).
 There are also a number of other local on island taxi providers whom will be happy to assist you.
 Rental cars are available on the island for approximately $75 a day or $400 per week.
 We would be happy to make any rental arrangements you desire before your arrival in paradise.

 How do I travel between Provo and North Caicos?

 The best way is by interisland water ferry service with Caribbean Cruisn'.
 The water ferry has multiple daily regularly scheduled departures.
-The water ferry service one way trip is $25 dollars per person or $40 dollars per person round trip on the same day.
+The water ferry service one way trip is $25 dollars per person or $50 dollars per person round trip.
 Once we have your arrival and departure info we are happy to make the water ferry reservations on your behalf.